-According to the Congressional Budget Office (CBO), the annualized cost of the DHS-related provisions in the CR as introduced in the House would be \$37.7 billion, not including \$236 million for overseas contingency operations funding for the Coast Guard, or \$6,079 million for disaster relief funding.34
+According to the Congressional Budget Office (CBO), the annualized cost of the DHS-related provisions in the continuing resolution as introduced in the House would be \$37.7 billion, not including \$236 million for overseas contingency operations funding for the Coast Guard, or \$6.1 billion for disaster relief funding.40

-None of the proposed amendments to this measure have altered provisions directly impacting DHS, except for a Senate change shortening the maximum duration of the bill to November 15, 2013.
+None of the proposed amendments to this measure altered provisions directly impacting DHS, except for a Senate change shortening the maximum duration of the bill to November 15, 2013.
+On October 1, 2013, the House requested a conference with the Senate.
+The Senate voted to table that request later that same day, and thereby returned H.J.Res.
+59 to the House.

-Enactment of this measure would end the emergency furlough for the entire government, at least until its date of expiration.
+Enactment of this measure would have ended the emergency furlough for the entire government, at least until its date of expiration.
 As the measure currently stands, as is usually the case with CRs, account-level direction for funding is not provided, and no explanatory statement of congressional intent (such as a committee report) exists.